bep/s3deploy/README.md

 The `AWS SDK` will fall back to credentials from `~/.aws/credentials`.

-If you set the `AWS_SDK_LOAD_CONFIG` enviroment variable, it will also load shared config from `~/.aws/config` where you can set the global `region` to use if not provided etc.
+If you set the `AWS_SDK_LOAD_CONFIG` environment variable, it will also load shared config from `~/.aws/config` where you can set the global `region` to use if not provided etc.

 ## Example IAM Policy